Design and Technology

 At Summerlea Design and Technology offers children the opportunity to:

-• Participate in an ever-changing technological world by becoming discriminating, informed users and innovators of products.
+- Participate in our ever-changing technological world by becoming discriminating, informed users and innovators of products.

 Implementation